tutul2010/dotnet6-cqrs-mediator-api/README.md

 Description
 ----------------------------------------------------------------------------------------------------------------------
 Code repo with .NET Core Web API application implemented with CQRS, Mediator Pattern approach with Domain Driven Design.
+It has 3 branch as below
+Master(default) => .NET Core Web API with CQRS-Mediator design pattern implementation with Ef Core.
+It can run with Visual studio 2022 IDE with sql server database
+Main -
+Docker-support => .NET Core Web API with CQRS-Mediator design pattern implementation with Ef Core and docker support.

 # Code setup Instructions for *master* branch  at Local dev system
 ----------------------------------------------------------------------------------------------------------------------